pyOpenSci/lessons/github-git/pull-request.md

   language: python
   name: python3
 myst_html_meta:
-  "title": "Collaborative GitHub for Beginners: How to submit a GitHub pull request" "description lang=en": "Learn how to submit a pull request after making changes to a file in a GitHub repository" "keywords": "GitHub, OpenSource" "property=og:locale": "en_US"
+  "title": "How to submit a GitHub pull request: Collaborative GitHub for beginners" "description lang=en": "Learn how to submit a pull request after making changes to a file in a GitHub repository" "keywords": "GitHub, OpenSource" "property=og:locale": "en_US"